nearform/react-native-workshop/step0/README.md

  - If something doesn't look right, first try pressing `r` in the Expo Metro server terminal to reload the app.
 A lot of problems disappear with a reload
  - If you already had Expo Go installed before this workshop and you encounter problems, check it is up to date
- - If the app gets stuck on a loading screen, try restarting Expo app, or restarting the Expo terminal with or without the `--tunnel` flag
+ - If the app gets stuck on a loading screen, try restarting Expo app, or restarting the Expo terminal with or without the `--tunnel` flag.
+Try also adding the `-c` flag to clear caches
  - If the Expo app fails with "Something went wrong", check the terminal is still running (and try restarting it), and check the devices are on the same network

 If you have persistent network trouble:

  - Check you don't have a firewall or similar blocking your laptop from running a local network server or your device from connecting to it.
-  - Create a (free) Expo account and log in on both devices.
+ - Create a [(free) Expo account](https://expo.dev) and log in on both devices.
 This should enable Expo Go to get your app data from Expo's servers via normal `https`.
  - Try using a USB cable.
 For Android, you may also need to install `adb` and enable USB Debugging on the Android device.